SquirrelKiev/DavigeditPlus/README.md

 # DavigeditPlus
- more control in that one giant game
+ more control in the map maker for that one giant game